-The three-dimensional problem of interest here is impact and solidification of a molten drop.
-For comparison, test case conditions are chosen similar to test case of Aziz et al. \cite{Aziz_00} and Pasandideh et al. \cite{Pasandideh_02}.
-In this problem, a molten tin drop is impacted on a stainless steel substrate.
+The three-dimensional problem here is the impact and solidification of a molten drop, similar to the conditions of Aziz et al. \cite{Aziz_00} and Passandideh et al. \cite{Pasandideh_02}.
+In this problem, a molten tin drop impacts onto a stainless steel substrate.
 The drop is initially at \ang{240}C. The substrate is at room temperature.
-The impact is occurring at a low velocity of 1m/s.
-The drop has an initial diameter of $2.7mm$.
-The spread factor ($D/D_0$) for this test case has been plotted in figure \ref{fig:H_8}.
-Experimental results of Aziz et al. \cite{Aziz_00}, and numerical result of Pasandideh et al. \cite{Pasandideh_02} have also been plotted here for comparison.
-Results indicate a good agreement to other numerical and experimental results for spread factor of the low velocity impacting drop.
-The final prediction for the spread factor here is closer to the numerical results of Pasandideh et al., both deviating near 6\% from Aziz et al. experimental values.
+The impact velocity is 1m/s, and the drop has an initial diameter of $2.7mm$.
+The spread factor ($D/D_0$) for this test case is plotted in figure \ref{fig:H_8}.
+The experimental results of Aziz et al. \cite{Aziz_00} and the numerical result of Pasandideh et al. \cite{Pasandideh_02} are plotted for comparison.
+Results indicate a good agreement to the experimental and numerical results for spread factor of a low velocity impacting drop.
+The final SPH prediction of the spread factor is closer to the numerical results of Passandideh et al., both deviating about 6\% from the experimental value.